 We are a graduate program offering MS and Ph.D. degrees.
 The degree requirements are described below,

-Application forms, instructions and information can be obtained from the UHM Graduate Division.
+Application forms, instructions and information can be obtained from the UHM Office of Graduate Education.
 Information about the department’s people, programs, and research is available via the links to the left of this page, and the PDFs listed below.
 If you need more information on any ORE program than you can find here, and/or you would like to obtain the application forms by mail, please contact the ORE Department.

 The University of Hawaii values research integrity.
 To help ensure compliance with UH policies, all ORE students are required to complete Responsible Conduct of Research (RCR) training before submission of research proposals.
 The RCR training consists of two successive parts: 1) Collaborative Institutional Training Initiative (CITI) Certification; 2) Interactive Session Attendance.
 Details are available on the UH RCR website: http://manoa.hawaii.edu/ovcr/research/rcr.html :

 The Ocean and Resources Engineering program at the MS level has the following requirements: